Amin-MAG/My-Notes/Golang/Goroutines.md

 In this example, we'll create a pool of database connections.
 This scenario simulates a common use case where multiple goroutines need to interact with a database, and we want to reuse database connections to avoid the overhead of creating new connections each time.

+> This might not be a good example, since database connections are not short-term objects.
+Use pool functionalities inside the database packages for production.
+>

 ```go
 // Create a new sync.Pool
 pool := sync.Pool{